What is Package in Java - Types, Uses & Work

 • Consistent Naming Conventions: Follow naming conventions for packages and classes to reduce potential overlaps.

-Suppose, there's a package called Vehicles.
+Suppose there's a package called Vehicles.
 Now you want to create some classes related to a specific type of vehicle, let's say bikes.
 In this case, you can create a subpackage named Bikes inside the major package, Vehicles.
-This organizes your package structure like files in the directory.
+This organizes your package structure like files in a directory.

-In the above image, one can look, at how the package structure is organized.
-The more the complexity of the application grows, the more organized must be the package structure.
+In the above image, one can look at how the package structure is organized.
+The more the complexity of the application grows, the more organized the package structure.

 Example of Subpackage